 Nine languages are spoken throughout the Sami area, only three of which are spoken in Norway.
 Northern Sami is the most widely spoken, and is found all across Troms and Finnmark County, as well as in northernmost Nordland and in adjacent areas of Sweden and Finland.
 Lule Sami is spoken in Tysfjord in Norway, and in the Jokkmokk area of Sweden.
 South of Mo i Rana and all the way down to Lake Femunden in Southern Norway, Southern Sami spoken by some.
 Ume Sami is spoken along the Ume River in Sweden, and Pite Sami is spoken along the Pite River.
 Both were previously spoken in parts of Nordland county in Norway, and both are extremely endangered.
 Skolt Sami is spoken in northeasternmost Finland, and was previously spoken in the Kirkenes area of Norway and in Russia’s border areas.
 Inari Sami is spoken around Lake Inari in Finland.
 Kildin Sami is the main language on the Kola Peninsula of Russia, but a handfull can also speak Ter Sami.

 The Sami had their own pre-Christian shamanistic religion.
 From the late Middle Ages onwards, Christian missionaries were active in the Sami area.
 From Norway and Sweden/Finland, first Catholic and from the 16th C. onwards Lutheran missionares were sent into the Sami area.
-The Dano-Norwegian missionary Thomas von Westen zealously uprooted the old religion in the early 18th C. In the 16th C., Russian Orthodox monks converted the Sami in Russia and the Norwegian and Finnish borderlands to Eastern Orthodoxy.
-In the 19th C, the Swedish Sami minister, Lars Levi Laestadius, inspired a strong religious movement which is still followed by many Sami people in the Lutheran part of the Sami area.
-The old shamanism today enjoys a renaissance in some circles.
+The Dano-Norwegian missionary Thomas von Westen zealously uprooted the old religion in the early 18th C.

 The words Lap and Lapland have never been used by the Sami themselves.
 This word was only used by the neighbouring peoples of the Swedes, Norwegians and Finns.
 Often, but not always, it was seen as a derogatory term.
 As the Sami language and culture receive more respect and recognition, the words Sami (for the people) and Sápmi (for the land) are more frequently in use in English and all other languages.
 We recommend the terms Sami and Sápmi over Lap and Lapland.

 Confusingly, the Sami were traditionally called Finns in Northern Norway.
 The ethnic Finns from Finland, on the other hand, were called Kven.
 The usage of Finn actually goes back to Roman times, and the “Finns” are mentioned in old Norse poetry and Icelandic sagas.
-Even today you sometimes hear it, sometimes in a derogatery way.
+Even today you sometimes hear it, often in a derogatery way.
 Again we recommend the term Sami.

 Sami is the name of the people, sometimes spelled Sàmi or Saami in English.
 Sápmi is the original homeland of the Sami people.
 The Sami á is pronounced more or less like the English a.